shub91/Superstore_Sales_Analysis/README.md

 ## Model 2 - Product recommendation System

-An item based recommendation engine was created based on the transaction data to help the shop recommend products to people who buy a particular product in future Collaborative filtering method was used with a similarity measure as cosine similarity The data was first converted into a suitable format(product, customer and sales) product and customer ID are label encoded in order to make the task computationally easier A matrix of product vs. users was created with values indicating number of units bought The values were normalized to bring down to a smaller scale.
-This was done eeping in ming the similarity measure(cosine) to be used Cosine similarity was used to assign the score to different products with respect toa given product
+An item based recommendation engine was created based on the transaction data to help the shop recommend products to people who buy a particular product in future.
+Collaborative filtering method was used with a similarity measure as cosine similarity.
+The data was first converted into a suitable format(product, customer and sales) product and customer ID are label encoded in order to make the task computationally easier.
+A matrix of product vs. users was created with values indicating number of units bought.
+The values were normalized to bring down to a smaller scale.
+This was done keeping in mind the similarity measure(cosine) to be used.
+Cosine similarity was used to assign the score to different products with respect to a given product.

 ## Prediction - Product recommendation System